hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

     1. Start by selecting "Xilinx > Program FPGA" in the top menu.
 Nothing to change on this window, select "Program" to load the bitstream onto the FPGA.
     2. Next, select "Run > Run As > Launch On Hardware (System Debugger)"
     3. Alternatively, select "Launch On Hardware (GDB)" to launch the application in debug mode where you will have the option to step through the program.
 Use this option when debugging your applications.

+## Submission

+1. Prepare a lab report: (Use the lab report template provided)
+    * Give an account of what you did in this lab, what you learned, and anything you found interesting.
+    * Include the screenshots of your Uartlite controller and neighboring components, and the output of your "SDK Terminal" window.
+    * Include essential relevant screenshots, diagrams, and code snippets necessary to your writing in the report.
+2. Submit, separately, all your code files (e.g. the "helloworld.c" file).
+    * _**NB: DO NOT** paste your code in your lab report._

 ## Prelab Questions